Aluminium Profiles in the Sign Industry: Technical Guide

 ~193 MPa |

-Very good corrosion resistance, strong fatigue performance |
+Very good corrosion resistance, strong fatigue performance, accepts welds and easy to fold. |

 |